TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-dashboard-custom-cards-statistics.md

 ## Mini Graph Card

-[Mini Graph Card](https://github.com/kalkih/mini-graph-card) is a more customizable and flexible version of the standard [Sensor](https://www.home-assistant.io/dashboards/sensor/) and [History Graph](https://www.home-assistant.io/dashboards/history-graph/) cards for use with Sensors.
+[Mini Graph Card](https://github.com/kalkih/mini-graph-card) is a more customizable and flexible version of the standard [Sensor](https://www.home-assistant.io/dashboards/sensor/) and [History Graph](https://www.home-assistant.io/dashboards/history-graph/) cards for use with sensors.
 It's the simplest and most popular of the three.

 The look and feel is a good match for the standard cards.
 It supports line and bar graphs, multiple entities on the same card, and a host of options for controlling the layout and rendering.